Khaoula-Jarray/EU-gas-imports-pre-and-post-war/README.md

 This project provide an answer to the following questions:
 *	How much did Europe reduce its imports from Russia after the war ?
 *	Which European countries were the most dependent on Russia ?
-*	Which countries replaced Russian Gas ?
+*	Which suppliers replaced Russia ?
 *	Have Gas prices stabilized after switching suppliers ?
 ## Tech Stack Used
 - **Excel**